Categories: Technology, Copyright, Games, iPhone, Macintosh, PalmT3, YouTube

 Things iPhoto thinks are faces

 I don't have a copy of iPhoto'09 with the feature that tries to automatically recognise people's faces and tag them.
 I'm looking forward to trying it out eventually.
-In the meantime, I'm enjoying the Flickr group where people post some of iPhoto's nea… more »
+In the meantime, I'm enjoying the Flickr group where people post some of iPhoto's near… more »

 On contracts and unlocking cellphones